-- (1) A workplace determination covers an employer, employee or employee organisation if the determination is expressed to cover the employer, employee or organisation. - Effect of provisions of this Act, FWC orders and court orders on coverage - (2) A workplace determination also covers an employer, employee or employee organisation if any of the following provides, or has the effect, that the determination covers the employer, employee or organisation: - (a) a provision of this Act;
+- (1) A workplace determination covers an employer, employee or employee organisation if the determination is expressed to cover the employer, employee or organisation. - Effect of provisions of this Act, FWC orders and court orders on coverage - (2) A workplace determination also covers an employer, employee or employee organisation if any of the following provides, or has the

+- (a) a provision of this Act;

-- (b) an FWC order made under a provision of this Act; - (c) an order of a court. - (3) Despite subsections (1) and (2), a workplace determination does not cover an employer, employee or employee organisation if any of the following provides, or has the effect, that the determination does not cover the employer, employee or organisation: - (a) another provision of this Act; - (b) an FWC order made under another provision of this Act; - (c) an order of a court.
+- (b) an FWC order made under a provision of this Act;

+- (c) an order of a court.

+- (3) Despite subsections (1) and (2), a workplace determination does not cover an employer, employee or employee organisation if any of the following provides, or has the effect, that the determination does not cover the employer, employee or organisation:

+- (a) another provision of this Act;

+- (b) an FWC order made under another provision of this Act;

+- (c) an order of a court.